SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Introduction

 Deformable medical image registration aims at finding a mapping between coordinate systems of two images, called a \textit{deformation}, to align them anatomically.
 Deep learning can be used to train a registration network which takes as input two images and outputs a deformation.
 We focus on unsupervised intra-modality registration without a ground-truth deformation and where images are of the same modality, applicable, e.g., when deforming brain MRI images from different patients to an atlas or analyzing a patient's breathing cycle from multiple images.

-To improve registration quality, various inductive biases have been assumed by previous methods: \textit{inverse consistency}, \textit{symmetry}, and \textit{topology preservation} \citep{sotiras2013deformable}.
-Some of the most popular classical methods enforce these properties by construct \citep{ashburner2007fast, avants2008symmetric}.
-However, no such deep learning method exists, and we address this gap (see a detailed literature review in Appendix \ref{appendix:related_work}).
-We start by defining the properties (further clarifications in Appendix \ref{appendix:property_examples}).
+Success of the most popular deep learning architectures is often seen through the desirable inductive biases imposed by suitable geometric priors (such as translation equivariance for CNNs) \citep{bronstein2017geometric, bronstein2021geometric}.
+In image registration priors of \textit{inverse consistency}, \textit{symmetry}, and \textit{topology preservation} are widely considered to be useful \citep{sotiras2013deformable}.
+While some of the most popular classical methods enforce all of these properties by construction \citep{ashburner2007fast, avants2008symmetric}, no prior deep learning methods do, and we address this gap (see a detailed literature review in Appendix \ref{appendix:related_work}).
+To clearly state our contributions, we start by defining the properties (further clarifications in Appendix \ref{appendix:property_examples}).

 We define a \textit{registration method} as a function $f$ that takes two images, say $x_A$ and $x_B$, and produces a deformation.
-Some methods can output the deformation in both directions, and we use subscripts to indicate the direction.
+In general one can predict the deformation with any method in either direction by varying the input order, but some methods predict both forward and inverse deformations directly, and we use subscripts to indicate the direction for such methods.
 For example, $f_{1\to2}$ produces a deformation that aligns the image of the first argument to the image of the second argument.
+Note that even if $f_{1\to 2}(x_A, x_B)$ and $f_{2\to 1}(x_B, x_A)$ both denote a deformation for aligning image $x_A$ to $x_B$, they in general can be different functions.
 As a result, a registration method may predict up to four different deformations for any given input pair: $f_{1\to2}(x_A, x_B)$, $f_{2\to1}(x_A, x_B)$, $f_{1\to2}(x_B, x_A)$, and $f_{2\to1}(x_B, x_A)$.
-Some methods predict deformations in one direction only, resulting in two possible outputs: $f_{1\to2}(x_A, x_B)$ and $f_{1\to2}(x_B, x_A)$, in which case we might omit the subscript.
+If a method predicts a deformation only in one direction for a given input order, we might omit the subscript.